liayin/blog/_posts/2020-4-3-Citations in LaTeX.md

 \bibliographystyle{bstfilename}
 ```

-The usual bibliography style is ``plain''.
+The usual bibliography style is "plain".